 #1 Step – Making the Light Head

-In the first step of making your DIY soft light, you need to take a piece of cardboard which is roughly 12” by 12”, and you want to make a square around the perimeter of the cardboard which is about 2” wide.
+In the first step of making your DIY soft light, you need to take a piece of cardboard that is roughly 12” by 12”, and you want to make a square around the perimeter of the cardboard which is about 2” wide.
 Use your ruler to measure and a pencil to make the lines.

 Then, you want to make 10mm diagonal notches on each corner so you can kind of make a box-shaped light head.